 10. Dawn of the Planet of the Apes

 If you’re looking for the kind of sci-fi film that will challenge your preconceived notions of the world, or make some kind of insightful comment about the causes of large-scale conflict between culturally different peoples, then you might be let down by Dawn of the Planet of the Apes.
+But it was undeniably a great blockbuster, with a haunting depiction of a post-apocalyptic Chicago, a tightly plotted story, and great performances all around, particularly from Andy Serkis, who is currently being promoted by the studio for the first ever Supporting Actor nomination for a motion capture performance.
+(JT)

 9. The Lego Movie

 In ‘The Lego Movie’ directors Phil Lord and Christopher Millar successfully pulled off an all-too-rare feat: they successfully created a movie that wholly satisfies children as well as adults.
-The voice cast assembled for the project was nothing short of spectacular, the screenplay was jam-packed with gags ranging from slapstick (for the kids) and witty observations (for the big kids), and the story had a message that everyone can get behind.
+The voice cast assembled for the project was nothing short of spectacular, the screenplay was jam-packed with gags ranging from slapstick (for the kids) and witty observations (for the big kids), and the story had a message that everyone could get behind.

-Whether you grew up with these Danish building blocks or not, you’d be hard-pressed not to fall in love this movie, because even if the story didn’t grab you, that beautiful animation surely did.
+Whether you grew up with these Danish building blocks or not, you’d be hard-pressed not to fall in love with this movie, because even if the story didn’t grab you, that beautiful animation surely did.
 (KD)

 8. Captain America: The Winter Soldier

-As seen in Guardians of the Galaxy, Marvel usually distinguishes itself from self-serious superhero fare like Warner Bros.’
-Dark Knight series by producing movies like The Avengers, or the first Captain America for that matter, that are mostly lighthearted in their outlook.
 With Winter Soldier, Marvel proved that it can retain its trademark lightheartedness while still engaging with more serious issues, as this film served as both a slick superhero thriller and a commentary on timely issues such as drone warfare and government surveillance.
 (JT)

 Side note: Chris Evans and Scarlett Johansson, who both appear in Winter Soldier, are the MVPs of this list, as they are the only actors who appear in more than one of our top ten films.